PedroMDiniz/traceotools/README.md

 Plots coherent transmission loss for horizontal and vertical components of particle velocity from PVL (particle velocity) or PAV runs as colormeshes on separate axes.
 Objects contained within TraceoPlot instance are duplicated, one for each subplot, and organized in lists.
 Colormap default range is estimated statistically.
 Takes an optional argument for which colormap to use.

 ### plotaad(fname,which=[]):
-Plots eigenrays arrivals from ADR or ADP (amplitudes and delays) runs in a ray amplitude x travel time graph.
+Plots eigenrays arrivals from ADR or ADP (amplitudes and delays) runs in a ray amplitude by travel time graph.
 Series of arrivals are grouped by receiver.
 Accepts as parameter a list of which receivers' results should be plotted.
 Defaults to all receivers, but the graph can become too crowded if there are too many.
 Not a true stem plot, markers and stems are plotted individually and can be configured independently.

 ## Auxiliary functions